-SPEC WRITER NOTE: Scope of work for small renovations of an existing fire alarm system.
-A/E MUST do a THOROUGH walk through of all the buildings and show all existing devices to be reused, or removed.
+SPEC WRITER NOTES: The A/E MUST do a THOROUGH walk through of all the buildings and show all existing devices to be reused, or removed.
 These must be located and properly identified on the drawings.
 Where existing integral door holders are to be replaced with magnets, identify if and when a new closer will be required.
 Section 08 71 00, DOOR HARDWARE may need to be added to the specification package if combination closer-holders are required.
 Where an existing system is to be replaced, it is a good idea to generate a set of demolition drawings as well as a set of new construction drawings.
-Identify what is to be done with the existing equipment to be removed.
-Turn it over to the COTR or dispose of it?
-All of the existing equipment must be shown on the drawings so that an estimate for removal can be generated.

-- B. All existing fire alarm equipment, wiring, devices and sub-systems that are not shown to be reused shall be removed.
-All existing fire alarm conduit not reused shall be removed. - C. Existing fire alarm bells, chimes, door holders, 120VAC duct smoke detectors, valve tamper switches and waterflow/pressure switches may be reused only as specifically indicated on the drawings and provided the equipment: - 1.
+- C. Existing fire alarm bells, chimes, door holders, 120VAC duct smoke detectors, may be reused only as specifically indicated on the drawings and provided the equipment: - 1.
 Meets this specification section - 2.
 Is UL listed or FM approved - 3.
 Is compatible with new equipment being installed - 4.
 Is verified as operable through contractor testing and inspection - 5.
-Is warranted as new by the contractor. - D. Existing 120 VAC duct smoke detectors, waterflow/pressure switches, and valve tamper switches reused by the Contractor shall be equipped with an addressable interface device compatible with the new equipment being installed. - E. Existing reused equipment shall be covered as new equipment under the Warranty specified herein. - F. Basic Performance: - Alarm and trouble signals from each building fire alarm control panel shall be digitally encoded by UL listed electronic devices onto a multiplexed communication system. - Response time between alarm initiation (contact closure) and recording at the main fire alarm control unit (appearance on alphanumeric read out) shall not exceed 5 seconds. - 3.
+Is warranted as new by the contractor. - D. Existing 120 VAC duct smoke detectors, reused by the Contractor shall be equipped with an addressable interface device compatible with the new equipment being installed. - E. Existing reused equipment shall be covered as new equipment under the Warranty specified herein. - F. Basic Performance: - Alarm and trouble signals from each building fire alarm control panel shall be digitally encoded by UL listed electronic devices onto a multiplexed communication system. - 2.
+Response time between alarm initiation (contact closure) and recording at the main fire alarm control unit (appearance on alphanumeric read out) shall not exceed five (5) seconds. - 3.
 The signaling line circuits (SLC) between building fire alarm control units shall be wired Style 7 in accordance with NFPA 72.

-Isolation shall be provided so that no more than one building can be lost due to a short circuit fault. - 4.
-Initiating device circuits (IDC) shall be wired Style C in accordance with NFPA 72.
+Isolation shall be provided so that no more than one building can be lost due to a short circuit fault.

-- 5. Signaling line circuits (SLC) within buildings shall be wired Style 4 in accordance with NFPA 72.
-Individual signaling line circuits shall be limited to covering 22,500 square feet (2,090 square meters) of floor space or 3 floors whichever is less. - 6.
+- 4. Initiating device circuits (IDC) shall be wired Style C in accordance with NFPA 72. - 5.
+Signaling line circuits (SLC) within buildings shall be wired Style 4 in accordance with NFPA 72.
+Individual signaling line circuits shall be limited to covering 22,500 square feet of floor space or 3 floors whichever is less. - 6.
 Notification appliance circuits (NAC) shall be wired Style Y in accordance with NFPA 72.